Milky Way: Size

 A 2015 paper discovered that there is a ring-like filament of stars called Triangulum–Andromeda Ring (TriAnd Ring) rippling above and below the relatively flat galactic plane, which alongside Monoceros Ring were both suggested to be primarily the result of disk oscillations and wrapping around the Milky Way, at a diameter of at least 50 kpc, which may be part of the Milky Way's outer disk itself, hence making the stellar disk larger by increasing to this size.
-However, a more recent 2018 paper later somewhat ruled out this hypothesis, and supported a conclusion that the Monoceros Ring, A13 and TriAnd Ring were stellar overdensities rather kicked out from the main stellar disk, with the velocity dispersion of the RR Lyrae stars found to be higher and consistent with halo membership.
+A more recent 2018 paper later somewhat ruled out this hypothesis, and supported a conclusion that the Monoceros Ring, A13 and TriAnd Ring were stellar overdensities rather kicked out from the main stellar disk, with the velocity dispersion of the RR Lyrae stars found to be higher and consistent with halo membership.

 Another 2018 study revealed the very probable presence of disk stars at 26–31.5 kpc from the Galactic Center or perhaps even farther, significantly beyond approximately 13–20 kpc, in which it was once believed to be the abrupt drop-off of the stellar density of the disk, meaning that few or no stars were expected to be above this limit, save for stars that belong to the old population of the galactic halo.

 A 2020 study predicted the edge of the Milky Way's dark matter halo being around 292 ± 61 kpc, which translates to a diameter of 584 ± 122 kpc.
 The Milky Way's stellar disk is also estimated to be approximately up to 1.35 kpc thick.